HarrisonDlgf/espn-draft-tracker/README.md

 4. **League Settings**: Fallback for draft status

 ### **Main Data Used**
-- I utilized this data source
+- I utilized this [data source](https://apps.fantasyfootballanalytics.net/) from FFAnalytics, I really enjoy that their projections are not just a singular number, but have variance, cutoff, VOR, and a range of numbers over simulations.
+Their methodology is really interesting when it comes to optimizing your draft strategy.

 ### **Connection Setup**
 ```bash